Gail Porter: Life and career

 Porter grew up in Joppa, Edinburgh and attended Portobello High School.
-She studied for a BTec HND in media production at West Herts College.
+She studied media production at West Herts College.
 After making an unsuccessful bid to join the presentation team of the BBC children's show Blue Peter, she had a minor role in one episode of the BBC medical drama series Cardiac Arrest before going on to present family-friendly and children's programmes.
 They include Children's BBC Scotland, T.I.G.S, Around Scotland, MegaMag, Up For It!, Sticky, Disney's Great Cartoon Chase, How 2, Scratchy & Co, It's a Mystery, Children in Need, Fully Booked, The Movie Chart Show, Top of the Pops, Live & Kicking, and programmes such as The Big Breakfast and Gail Porter's Big 90s for VH1.

 In the late 1990s she began to pose for magazines such as FHM.
 A nude photograph of Porter was projected on the Houses of Parliament in 1999 as part of a guerrilla marketing campaign, and accompanied it with a message to vote for her in the FHM Sexiest Women Poll.
 In her autobiography, Porter says she did not know about the stunt until it was reported the following day.
 In an interview with the BBC in 2020, she said that the incident left her so distraught that she was unable to get out of bed for a long time.

 In 2001, Porter took part in the reality television show Celebrity Blind Man's Bluff and on Lily Savage's Blankety Blank.
 In 2003, she was on Channel 4's The Games, although injury curtailed her participation.

 In 2004 to 2006 she presented three series of Dead Famous and in 2009 presented episodes of The Gadget Show, temporarily replacing Suzi Perry.
 In 2008 to 2011, Porter was a regular panelist on Channel 5's The Wright Stuff.